ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 Storage.SetPlayerData(player, data)
 ```

-Next we update the storage for the player so that the best time is saved.
+Next, we update the storage for the player so that the best time is saved.

 Finally we need to make one more change so that when the player cross the finish line the time is checked to see if it's faster than their last time.
 To do this we are going to make a small change to the `OnFinishTriggerOverlap` function.